 - 8 hours for non-clear liquids and solids** (includes non-human milk, hard candy and chewing tobacco)

 Longer fasting times improve flexibility in moving cases up.
 When in doubt, follow surgeon instructions.

-*An 8oz CLEAR carbohydrate drink such as a soda or Gatorade is encouraged no later than 2 hours prior to surgery unless contraindicated by surgeon (diabetic patients excluded)
+If Ensure Pre-Surgery not available or provided, an alternative 8oz CLEAR carbohydrate drink with NO PROTEIN such as a soda or Gatorade is encouraged no later than 2 hours prior to surgery unless contraindicated by surgeon (diabetic patients excluded).

 **Gastric tube feedings are considered solids.